JessWillCode/coder-heroes-fe/README.md

-# Basic SPA

-For the steps on how to work with this repository [please see here](https://docs.labs.lambdaschool.com/labs-spa-starter/)

 # CoderHeroes

 You can find the deployed project at [CoderHeroes](https://a.coderheroes.dev/login).
+You can use these credentials to look around:
+Username: llama004@maildrop.cc
+Password: Test004Test

 ## Contributors